jasonkresch/protect/README.md

 All three of these operations, DKG, Refresh, and Recovery are based on a single primitive, called a Multi-APVSS, which consists of each shareholder performing an Publicly Verifiable Secret Sharing.
 The result of this Multi-APVSS yields shares of the secret, as well as public verification keys for each shareholder’s share, as well as Feldman commitments to the shared polynomial.

-Clients interact with the shareholder through an HTTPS API, and authenticate directly to each shareholder via client certificates over TLS.
+Clients interact with shareholders through an HTTPS API, authenticating directly to each shareholder via client certificates over TLS.

 ### Protocols

 At the core of ***PROTECT's*** Distributed Key Genearation, Share Refresh, and Share Recovery Protocols is a single operation we call a *Multiple Asynchronous Publicly Verifiable Secret Sharing* (Multi-APVSS).
 One round of a Multi-APVSS consists of each shareholder performing a single APVSS to all the shareholders.

-An APVSS is a [Publicly Verifiable Secret Sharing](https://en.wikipedia.org/wiki/Publicly_Verifiable_Secret_Sharing) (PVSS) designed to operate over an asnchronous network, unlike [Verifiable Secret Scharing](https://en.wikipedia.org/wiki/Verifiable_secret_sharing), a publically verifiable secret sharing may be verifiable by anyone who knows the public keys of the shareholders.
-This prevents dishonest behavior during the Multi-APVSS to result in some honest shareholders not receiving their share of the secret.
+An APVSS is a [Publicly Verifiable Secret Sharing](https://en.wikipedia.org/wiki/Publicly_Verifiable_Secret_Sharing) (PVSS) designed to operate over an asnchronous network, unlike [Verifiable Secret Scharing](https://en.wikipedia.org/wiki/Verifiable_secret_sharing), a publically verifiable secret sharing is verifiable by anyone who knows the public keys of the shareholders.
+This prevents dishonest behavior during the Multi-APVSS from resulting in some honest shareholders not receiving their shares of the secret.

 ### Fault Tolerances

-Faults include not only unintentional events such as software crashes, hardware failure, power outage, memory corruption, network corruption, dropped packets, but malicious and intentional deviations from the protocol in arbitrary ways, such as sending incorrect messages, duplicating messages, lying about which messages have been received in which orders to different sets of honest shareholders, failing to respond to messages, failing to relay messages, sending malformed messages, coordinating misbehavior among multiple corrupted shareholders, and so forth.
+Faults include not only unintentional events such as software crashes, hardware failure, power outage, memory corruption, network corruption, and dropped packets, but also malicious and intentional deviations from the protocol in arbitrary ways, such as sending incorrect messages, duplicating messages, lying about which messages have been received in which orders to different sets of honest shareholders, failing to respond to messages, failing to relay messages, sending malformed messages, coordinating misbehavior among multiple corrupted shareholders, and so forth.
 Such arbitrary failures are known as *Byzantine* faults, and it is crucial for any system aiming to be resilient to breaches of the system to tolerate them while maintaining liveness (responsiveness and availability) and safety (correctness, and privacy and durability of data).

-The following chart details different fault tolerance levels for different numbers of shareholders in a ***PROTECT*** system:
+The following chart details different fault tolerances for different numbers of shareholders in a ***PROTECT*** system:

 ![alt text](https://raw.githubusercontent.com/jasonkresch/protect/master/docs/diagrams/fault-tolerances.png "Fault Tolerances within PROTECT")

 Where *f_S* is the maximum number of Byzantine faults that can occur while the system preserves ***safety***.
 Where *f_L* is the maximum number of Byzantine faults that can occur while the system preserves ***liveness***.
-Where *f* is the maximum number of Byzantine faults that can occur while the atomic broadcast maintains safety and livness.
+Where *f* is the maximum number of Byzantine faults that can occur while the atomic broadcast maintains safety and liveness.

 In ***PROTECT***, liveness refers to the ability to make continual progress in share refresh and share recovery operations.
 Loss of liveness here does not prevent clients from reading or writing secrets, nor using them to perform cryptographic operations, which in general requires only the availability of (*f_S* + 1) shareholders who are at the same epoch (version of a secret).